gvelim/CSX0003RUST/src/sort/README.md

 Let see how this is going to work.
 ```
+Phase 1: Merge the two arrays until a comparison index goes out of bounds

 Slice 1       Slice 2      VirtualSlice                       Index Reflector                  Compare        Action
 =========     ===========  ===============================    =============================    ===========    ===================
                              c'/i          j'                  c/i'         j                  [c'] > [j']